elastic/integrations/packages/cloud_defend/docs/README.md

 The Drift Prevention feature of D4C is enabled via YAML drift prevention policies.
 These policies specify which containers, system operations and portions of the container file system that a specified action(s) should be taken on.

-The system is controlled via a powerful and flexible policy engine which allows users to specify system and Kubernetes attributes as `selectors` (specific `operations` and portions of the system that a policy is applied to) and `responses` (actions the user would like to take when a selector is matched with attempted system operations).
+The service is controlled via a powerful and flexible policy engine which allows users to specify system and Kubernetes attributes as `selectors` (specific `operations` and portions of the system that a policy is applied to) and `responses` (actions the user would like to take when a selector is matched with attempted system operations).

 ## Deployment

-The system is deployed using the Elastic Agent, as a daemonset on each node in a Kubernetes cluster.

-Policies that are unique to a given environment are crafted and applied to a given agent policy.
-This agent policy can be unique to a nodes in a specific Kubernetes cluster, or can apply to nodes spanning multiple Kubernetes clusters.

-Policies can be applied to subsets of containers deployed on a given node using policy selectors.
+The service can be deployed in two ways: declaratively using Elastic Agent in standalone mode, or as a managed D4C integration through Fleet.
+With the former, teams have the flexibility to integrate their policies into Git for an infrastructure-as-code (IoC) approach, streamlining the deployment process and enabling easier management.

 ## Drift Prevention Policy